 After our interesting dive into Japanese life and culture, we came to what I was looking forward to the most: our visits to the Kyoto craft studios.
 I learned that the city of Kyoto has around 70 designated crafts that have been passed down and refined from generation to generation.
 Unfortunately, some of them have very few remaining craftsmen, and in recent years some have disappeared completely, but tours like these are helping to preserve the crafts and introduce them to people from around the world.

-The Kyoto Craft Morning Tour takes visitors to a total of seven possible studios, but only two per tour, so if you want to see all of them, you’ll just have to participate multiple times!
+The Kyoto Imperial Palace Neighborhood Tour takes visitors to a total of seven possible studios, but only two per tour, so if you want to see all of them, you’ll just have to participate multiple times!
 Let’s take a look at some of the traditional crafts you might see along the way:

 You’ll be surprised to learn that the ingredients used to get that smooth lacquer-shine are all natural.
 Visit a lacquer store and see how these amazing pieces are made.